edwelker/website/content/posts/high-performance-css-code-design.md

 In the last section, we looked at the effects of mingling box model, visual formatting model, and presentational properties.
 Searching for visual design patterns is the next logical step, albeit a complicated one.

 This technique is tricky.
 Unlike the others, this has the additional restriction in that it is usually only suitable for finished designs.
 Attempting this on an in-development design may send you on the road toward madness.
-Additionally, it doesn’t lend itself very well to searching code.
+Additionally, it doesn't lend itself very well to searching code.
 In effect we are looking for repeating groups of CSS propertiesâ€¦ but these properties can typically span multiple selectors!
 So instead of looking to the code for patterns, we look for patterns in the other direction, at the visual output.

 This technique also takes the longest, since it requires looking at all of the pages on a site as a whole.

 ### Headers

-Finding headers on the page should be fairly simple, and to be honest, you’ve probably taken care of this searching for repeated font-size properties as described above.
+Finding headers on the page should be fairly simple, and to be honest, you've probably taken care of this searching for repeated font-size properties as described above.
 However a visual inventory may convince you that your headers are more alike than different, and you may find an opportunity to tighten the differences.
 You may even decide to dump one of the variationsâ€"even better.

 ### Portlets

-In a portal or information dashboard oriented design, each chunk of output, whether contained in a box/window type structure, or structure-less (think Apple’s Dashboard) is bound to share common characteristics.
+In a portal or information dashboard oriented design, each chunk of output, whether contained in a box/window type structure, or structure-less (think Apple's Dashboard) is bound to share common characteristics.
 In the structure-less design you can focus on extracting the visual formatting properties into reusable classes defining position.
 Box or window contained portlets can be constructed using a combination of box model, and presentational properties.
-And if you’re using a dashboard design, these chunks of output can probably be arranged using a grid structure.
+And if you're using a dashboard design, these chunks of output can probably be arranged using a grid structure.

 ### Grids

 Alignment is the key to identifying patterns where grids can be applied.
 Take five steps back from your monitor and look at the top-level page objects.
 If some of these objects are loosely aligned, they can probably be included into a grid.
 Sketch the grid and the objects within on a piece of paper.
 Now walk three steps forward, and look at the each individual section in your wireframe.
 If you identify objects aligned in your sections, you may be primed for using a nested grid.
-Sketch that grid (have you realized that you’re wireframing yet?).
-Keep going until you’ve exhausted all of the sections you’ve drawn (have you realized you’re using recursion yet?)
+Sketch that grid (have you realized that you're wireframing yet?).
+Keep going until you've exhausted all of the sections you've drawn (have you realized you're using recursion yet?)

 Then start the tedious process of tearing out the previous code and replacing with a grid structure..
 The end product will be far more efficient and easier to maintain.
 (Which grid should you use?
 Which every you choose!
 As long as you are using one your code will be cleaner and more efficient.)